spectralcode/octproz-socket-stream-extension/README.md

 Don't forget to enable "Stream Processed Data to Ram" in the OCTproZ processing settings!

 # How to install
-Download dll from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy it to the plugins folder of OCTproZ.
+Download zip file from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy all files in the of OCTproZ folder.